chukwukap/half-life-smart-contracts/README.md

 ## 8. Security Considerations

 - **Reentrancy**: All external functions are protected with reentrancy guards.
-- **Access Control**: Only the trusted oracle can update TLI; only the Perpetual Pool can slash margin.
+- **Access Control**: Only the trusted oracle can update TLI; only the Hook can slash margin.
 - **Overflow/Underflow**: All math uses Solidity 0.8+ checked arithmetic.
 - **Oracle Manipulation**: Use multiple data sources, rate limits, and off-chain validation.
 - **Liquidation**: Only allowed if margin falls below maintenance; all actions are logged.
 - **Emergency Controls**: Admin can pause contracts or change oracle in emergencies.
+- **Interface Alignment**: All interfaces and implementations are kept in sync.
+Structs are accessed via explicit getter functions to ensure ABI compatibility and upgradability.

 ---